UKPLab/EasyNMT/README.md

 # EasyNMT - Easy to use, state-of-the-art Neural Machine Translation
-This class provides easy to use, state-of-the-art machine translation for more than 100+ languages.
+This package provides easy to use, state-of-the-art machine translation for more than 100+ languages.
 The highlights of this package are:

 - Easy installation and usage: Use state-of-the-art machine translation with 3 lines of code
 - Automatic download of pre-trained machine translation models